sumitpuri/tririgaDocker/relaunch.md

 ### Step 1:

-Open Terminal (on Mac) or Command Prompt (on Windows 10) and type the command after dollar sign and hit enter:
+Open Terminal (on Mac) or Command Prompt (on Windows 10).<br />
+Type the command after dollar sign and hit enter:

 ```
 $ docker ps -a